 Spanning 63 acres, the nonprofit ZooTampa is immersed within the vegetation of Lowry Park, forming for the perfect natural playground for all its animals.

-Despite the hour drive, the friendly animals are well worth the trip.
+Despite the hour drive from Orlando, the friendly animals are well worth the trip.

 57 – Spot local wildlife at Bok Tower Gardens